It is natural for a dolphin to attempt to hide an injury or illness, as an obvious injury or illness would

-make it appear weak and more vulnerable to attack by a predator.
-Much skill and experience is required to diagnose a
+the wild would make it appear weak and more vulnerable to attack by a predator.
+Due to its attempt to hide a weakened

-animals in captivity.
-Husbandry behaviors are "simulated" frequently (without actually performing them) in an effort to desensitize
+are "simulated" frequently (without actually performing them) in an effort to desensitize the animal and provide for lower

-the animal and provide for lower stress levels in the dolphin when their actual performance is required.
-There are many ways
+stress levels in the dolphin when their actual performance is required.
+There are many ways in which husbandry behaviors are

-in which husbandry behaviors are carried out to manage the care and conditioning of captive animals.
+carried out to manage the care and conditioning of captive animals.

 Requesting the dolphin to "present flukes" allows the specialist to draw blood and to do a general assessment

-with this request.
+for its compliance with this request.

 In the following video the trainer is teaching the dolphin to accept being handled in a "vertical up" position